UTI During Pregnancy: Causes, Symptoms, Risks And Treatment

 Image: Shutterstock

 UTI in early pregnancy is commonly treated with a three- to seven-day course of oral antibiotics such as amoxicillin, ampicillin, cephalosporins, nitrofurantoin, and trimethoprim-sulfamethoxazole.
 The doctor may prescribe medications that are safe for both the mother and the developing fetus, considering the gestational age and importance of prenatal care.
-However, if the infection recurs, you may be given a longer course of antibiotics with lower doses (2) (4).
+However, if the infection recurs, you may be prescribed a longer course of lower-dose antibiotics while pregnant (2) (4).
 This is usually combined with urine alkalinizer and plenty of fluid intake orally.

 If the infection spreads to the kidneys, causing pyelonephritis, the antibiotics need to be administered intravenously at the hospital (4).